Follow Us on Social Media

 You must submit two online professional recommendations.
 One must be completed by your current or most recent immediate supervisor, and a second should be completed by another current or previous supervisor.
 If you are self-employed, you may have a current or recent client complete the recommendation.
 We ask that you do not submit letters of recommendation from family members or friends.

 What are Other Questions to Consider?How is work managed in between learning locations?

-In recognition of the value of the classroom, the MS in Risk Management Program features five modules of intensive class time.
+In recognition of the value of the classroom, the MS in Risk Management Program features six modules of intensive class time.
 There are no online classes, but approximately 15-20 hours of distance learning per week will be incorporated into the program to facilitate preparation, follow-up, and work on projects between modules.